utkarshcmu/grafana.org/source/blog/temp/temp.md

 add screenshots and most importantly you can write a detailed README (in Markdown) explaining the config you use for the metric collectors
 (CollectD or similar).

-When you are happy with everything you can publish the Dashboard which will make it publicly accessable.
+When you are happy with everything you can publish the Dashboard which will make it publicly accessible.

 ### Dashboard Urls
 In Grafana 3.1 the current time range and template variables values are always synced to the URL.
 This makes it possible to always copy your current